vkayy/vkdb/README.md

 ```

 > [!CAUTION]
-> Do not instantiate multiple databases with the same name, nor a single database with the name `interpreter_default` (more on this later).
+> Do not instantiate multiple databases with the same name, nor a single database with the name `interpreter_default` (read more about this database [here](#playground)).
 As these instances have in-memory components, this can cause unexpected behaviour if they (and they likely will) become out-of-sync.

 <p align="right"><a href="#readme-top">back to top</a></p>